clj-grenada/grenada-spec/GrenadaDraft.md

  - This format will be used for the metadata JARs.
  - Directory structure parallels coordinates.
 The levels of the hierarchy will be as seen in `Coordinates`.
- - Each entity has its data.clj file.
+ - Each entity has its data.edn file.
  - Anything that is not Cmetadata has to go in :extensions.

        (def Level (s/enum :grimoire.things/group